 Saltwhistle Bay has a fabulous beach.
 The anchorage is a mecca for international yachtsmen, who eagerly exchange stories of their adventures at the beach bar.
 Mayreau is also a popular kitesurfing destination.

 Union Island is the hub of the Grenadines’ yachting and airport traffic.
 The island is fringed with gorgeous bays, lagoons and reefs with perfect sailing waters.
 Cruise up to Happy Island for a rum punch.
-This famous, funky, little bar, seemingly afloat in the middle of Clifton Harbour, is built from conch shells.
+This famous, funky, little bar, seemingly afloat in the middle of Clifton Harbour, is built by hand from conch shells.

-St. Vincent and the Grenadines will captivate you.
+St. Vincent and the Grenadines: Captivating

 Life here engulfs visitors in its sunny embrace.
 Rejuvenate in romantic, secluded anchorages, on sparkling beaches, at prestigious celebrity sanctuaries, and in picturesque villages.
 The islands are an excellent destination for connoisseurs of nature; sailors, divers, hikers, musicians, kite surfers, photographers, poets, artists, and all lovers of beauty.
 Let yourself go.